Azure/azureml-examples/prefix.md

 ## Getting started

 To get started, try the [introductory tutorial](tutorials/an-introduction).
-You'll accomplish:
+You will:

 - run a `"hello world"` job on cloud compute to demonstrate the basics
 - run a series of PyTorch training jobs on cloud compute to demonstrate mlflow tracking & using cloud data